Xilinx/Vitis-Tutorials/Vitis_Platform_Creation/Design_Tutorials/04_Edge_VCK190_DFX/README.md

 ## Changelog

+### 2025.2

+- Update system-user.dtsi as per CED design.
+- Update Makefile as per new Python CLI support and python scripts.

 ### 2025.1

 - Update system-user.dtsi as per CED design.
-- Update Makefile as per mew VADD applications.
+- Update Makefile as per new VADD applications.
 - Update platform settings to change selection of default clock to 156.25Mhz

 ### 2023.1